Roger Bacon: Secret of Secrets

-Bacon attributed the Secret of Secrets (Secretum Secretorum), the Islamic "Mirror of Princes" (Sirr al-ʿasrar), to Aristotle, thinking that he had composed it for Alexander the Great.
+Bacon attributed the Secret of Secrets (Secretum Secretorum) (Sirr al-ʿasrar), to Aristotle, thinking that he had composed it for Alexander the Great.
 Bacon produced an edition of Philip of Tripoli's Latin translation, complete with his own introduction and notes; and his writings of the 1260s and 1270s cite it far more than his contemporaries did.
 This led Easton and others, including Robert Steele, to argue that the text spurred Bacon's own transformation into an experimentalist.
 (Bacon never described such a decisive impact himself.)
 The dating of Bacon's edition of the Secret of Secrets is a key piece of evidence in the debate, with those arguing for a greater impact giving it an earlier date; but it certainly influenced the elder Bacon's conception of the political aspects of his work in the sciences.